iandanforth/WebFundamentals/src/content/en/fundamentals/performance/optimizing-content-efficiency/javascript-startup-optimization/index.md

 ## Patterns for reducing JavaScript delivery cost

-When you’re trying to keep parse/compile and network transmit times for JavaScript slow, there are patterns that can help like route-based chunking or [PRPL](/web/fundamentals/performance/prpl-pattern/).
+When you’re trying to keep parse/compile and network transmit times for JavaScript low, there are patterns that can help like route-based chunking or [PRPL](/web/fundamentals/performance/prpl-pattern/).

 ### PRPL